 Assessment of Student Learning

-Assessment of student learning is the systematic process through which faculty members articulate desired learning goals for their students, measure students' progress toward meeting those goals, and use this information to improve their own courses, programs, and institutions.
+Assessment of student learning is the systematic process through which faculty members articulate learning goals for their students, measure students' progress toward meeting those goals, and use this information to improve their own courses, programs, and institutions.

 In this process, faculty members ask: